 I measured the preheat times to 400°F for both of my air fryers.
 Although they do reach their full cooking temperature in less than 5 minutes, as a rule it’s best to use that amount of time.
 The internal surfaces should be hot and ready to cook food on contact.

 Preheating is actually super easy!
-However it does depend of the type of air fryer you own.
+However, it does depend on the type of air fryer you own.